Showing posts with label town. Show all posts

 Ava and I decided to walk through the tunnel.

-The Bench Project, Wilma Pearl Mankiller, The Children the Oxen, and the Trail of Tears, and several paintings were done by students.
+Students created The Bench Project, Wilma Pearl Mankiller, The Children the Oxen, the Trail of Tears, and several paintings.

 It was a treasure of local artists about the Trail of Tears.